 - 1. The access door at the top of the "teacup" assembly, and its internal ribs have been removed. - 2.
-The depth of the notch in the piston, where the station 2 tracking chambers will be located, will now only be 9.0 cm deep whereas it was defined as 12.0 cm deep.
+The depth of the notch in the piston, where the station 2 tracking chambers will be located, is now only be 9.0 cm deep whereas it was defined as 12.0 cm deep. - 3.
+The bolt-on low carbon steel iron plug for the front of the piston has a full radius instead of a sharp corner.
+It was concluded that the fields at that corner were several

-Figure 3.1: A plot of the potential lines of the PHENIX CM and NMM.
+Figure 3.1: A plot of the potential lines of the PHENIX Central Magnet and North Muon Magnet.
 The radius from the beam axis is shown on the horizontal axis and the distance away from the vertex (z-direction) is shown on the vertical axis.
 The scale for both axes is meters.